Inventions and inventors

 1861: the torpedo.
 The naval officer and inventor Ivan Blaž Lupis (1813–75) built a prototype of an explosive weapon which could be used to attack enemy ships in 1861.
 After signing a contract with Lupis, a factory in Rijeka developed his invention and was the first in the world to begin mass production of torpedoes similar to those used today.
 The technical solutions of the Rijeka torpedo are used today for peaceful purposes.

-1887: ‘supersonic’ photography.
-Peter Salcher (1848–1928) was a professor of mathematics at the Naval Academy in Rijeka.
+1887: 'supersonic' photography.
+Peter Salcher (1848–1928) was a professor of physics at the Naval Academy in Rijeka.
 He was the first person in the world to produce ultrafast photography, used to track the trajectory of a rifle bullet in flight.

 1891: dactyloscopy.
 Ivan Vučetić (1858–1925) was a criminalist who emigrated to Argentina in 1884, where he was employed in the police force.
 He was one of the founders of dactyloscopy and invented a system for classifying fingerprints which he applied in solving criminal cases.